ankit1222000/Mobikart-Mobile-E-Commerce-Website/README.md

      2.3 Add Product to Website Screen (Adding Product to Server) 2.4 All Products Management Screen (Products of Server Management) 2.5 All Customer Orders Management Screen

+**Note: For Using the SMS Function after Order using FAST2SMS SMS API you need to genereate your own API key at https://docs.fast2sms.com/ and paste it in the backend index.js**